Sogeman/LampControl/README.md

 - control light color and brightness of group or individual lights
 - create new scene or choose standard scene

-Technologies used: Java EE backend, MySQL database, Angular frontend, Hue API
+Technologies used: Java EE backend with Wildfly 12 deployment server, MySQL database, Angular frontend, Hue API